top of page

 • You get your energy back for the work you actually love.

-Your next move??
+Your next move?

 Well, you have three options:

-1: Keep doing what you're doing.
-Hope it eventually clicks.
-Spend another year DIY-ing while your competitors with worse skills but better branding get the clients you deserve.
+Spend another year watching competitors with worse expertise but stronger brands win the clients you deserve.

-2: Fix one thing from this audit this week.
 Just one.
 Maybe it's updating your bio.
-Maybe it's choosing 2 fonts and deleting the rest.
+Maybe it's choosing two fonts and deleting the rest.
 Small moves compounded over time create massive shifts.

-3: Decide you're done playing graphic designer and get strategic support.
 Someone who can see what you can't see anymore because you're too close to it.

 Whatever you choose, just don't ignore what this audit revealed.